barbinbrad/openpilot-101/intro.md

 ```

-Now that we understand what the major processes are and how the talk to each other, lets take a look at how data is persisted for time travel and machine learning.
+Now that we understand what the major processes are and how the talk to each other, lets take a look at how data is persisted for time travel debugging and machine learning.

 ## Logs

 <!--https://github.com/commaai/openpilot/blob/377fe84948c069c3f00824c06e0ae40f2aa2616e/selfdrive/loggerd/loggerd.cc#L352-->

+## Panda

 ## Kalman Filters & PID Loops

-## Panda

 ## Machine Learning